-Common Services You May What You Will Pay Medical Event Need Contract Provider (You will pay the least) Non-Contract Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Primary care visit to treat an injury or illness 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$100/appointment.
+Common Services You Services You What You Will Pay Medical Event May Need Contract Provider (You will pay the least) Non-Contract Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Primary care visit to treat an injury or illness 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
 Plan pays 100% for physician online visits with a Contract provider.
-Specialist visit 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$100/appointment.
+Specialist visit 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
 If you visit a health care provider's office or clinic Preventive care/screening/ Immunization 10% coinsurance 30% coinsurance For adults and children, benefits are limited to one routine physical exam in any 12-month period.
 For Employee and Spouse only, benefits include one routine Ob-Gyn examination within a 12-month period in addition to the routine physical.
 Coverage includes any x-rays and laboratory tests provided in connection with the physical examination, including a pap smear.
+No charge for COVID-19 vaccine and deductible does not apply from a Contract provider.
+No coverage from a Non-Contract provider.
 You may have to pay for services that aren't preventive.
 Ask your provider if the services needed are preventive.
 Then check what your plan will pay for.
-Services from Non-Contract providers not registered with CMS are limited to \$100/appointment.
-If you have a test Diagnostic test (x- ray, blood work) 10% coinsurance 30% coinsurance Professional/physician charges may be billed separately (Services from Non-Contract providers not registered with Imaging (CT/PET scans, MRIs) 10% coinsurance 30% coinsurance CMS are limited to \$100/appointment).
+Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
+Diagnostic test (x-ray, blood work) 10% coinsurance 30% coinsurance Professional/physician charges may be billed separately (Services from Non-Contract providers not registered with If you have a test Imaging (CT/PET scans, MRIs) 10% coinsurance 30% coinsurance CMS are limited to \$200/appointment).
 Precertification is required for CT/CTA, MRI, Nuclear Cardiology, Pet Scans and Echocardiography.